Reviews of “Lupin III: Pilot Film” (1969) and related work

 Renowned thief Lupin III is descended from a French star of various real-world early-20th-century novels but hangs around with a bunch of Japanese people, including a best-buddy gunman, a femme fatale, a swordsman, and a blustering representative of incompetent authorities, many of whom are descended from well-known Japanese fictional characters.
 Lupin’s little gang has many episodic adventures in pursuit of fortune, status and women, generally with a facile SF tinge.
 In this short, Lupin teases Zenigata, leading to swift introductions and some content for all major characters.

 The large Lupin III franchise is about “crime capers” of variable depth and coherence, like a cartoon The Italian Job (1969).

 This particular 12-and-a-half minute demo was released as part of a 1989 Secret Files package with a bunch of trailers.
 Originally intended as a pilot reel for a feature film, then recut as a pilot for television.
-It’s based on a manga that started in 1967.
+It’s based on a comic that started in 1967.